mpazik/linki/README.md

 That protocol allows passing extra information from upstream to downstream, like if a stream has completed or if an error occurred;
 and also pass messages from downstream to upstream, like if more data is required.

-However, that also introduces some mental and little performance overhead.
+However, that also introduces some cognitive and computation overhead.
 Additionally, that protocol is not trivial to extend, and it is often limited to building pipelines, not networks consisting of nodes with multiple inputs and outputs.

-Linki is designed to promote the use of the simple required tool for the task.
+Linki is designed to promote the use of the simples required tool for the task.
+It provides low level functions that do the job well as also more sophisticated patters for more complex cases.